ian-kent/gotcha/README.md

 * Use channels for communication between actions and the router
 * Add nicer routing syntax which translates to a regex
 * Improve 404/500 error output
+* Write some tests
+* Switch to using log4go

 ### Licence